PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-11 09:37:56
+Last updated: 2024-04-11 09:38:32
-Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin
+Random Quote: Listen, you have a choice, okay?
+You can pay up now or bleed to death in court. - Saul Goodman